My First Nursing Job

-After a few years my reputation for training was well-known throughout Brooklyn, Queens, and Nassau (Long Island, New York).
-We received very good feedback with the learning experiences we gave them.
+After a few years, my reputation for training was well-known throughout Brooklyn, Queens, and Nassau (Long Island, New York).
+We received excellent feedback on the learning experiences we gave them.
 We were also getting requests to come to medical offices and hospital departments to teach the ACLS, BLS, and PALS.

-We both then decided to set-up our own little company, and have our own training classes.
+We then decided to set up our own little training company.
 We haven’t stopped teaching since then.
-At first, we were teaching at a few medical offices – but word about us and our classes spread by word-of-mouth very quickly.
+At first, we were teaching at a few medical offices.
+But word about us spread quickly.
 Soon we were teaching classes throughout Brooklyn, Queens, Nassau, and Suffolk.

 We Bring In Help to Expand

 We Expand Our Audience

-Back when we started teaching classes in 1984, we had to develop our own study materials for our students.
+When we started teaching classes in 1984, we had to develop study materials for our students.
 Not much existed in the marketplace.
-And what study material did exist wasn’t very popular or user friendly.
-So we developed study material for each subject that we were teaching.
+And what study materials did exist weren’t very popular or user-friendly.
+So we developed study materials for each subject that we were teaching.

-So, in 2003 we finally decided to make our study guides commercially available.
-We re-designed our study material to make them commercially viable.
-We set-up our publishing company and began distributing them all over the world.
+So, in 2003 we decided to make our study guides commercially available.
+We re-designed our study materials to make them commercially viable.
+We set up our publishing company and began distributing them worldwide.